VaultaFoundation/docs/native/07_node-operation/10_getting-started/60_logging/20_third-party-logging/20_prometheus-monitor.md

 ## Overview

-EOS supports the prometheus plugin which allows data tracing and collection by Prometheus (https://prometheus.io/) of various internal nodeos metrics.
+Vaulta supports the prometheus plugin which allows data tracing and collection by Prometheus (https://prometheus.io/) of various internal nodeos metrics.

 Supported metrics are :